 A brute force hack is used by deploying one of the many online tools available to groups or individual hackers.
 The potential intruder chooses their preferred tool and deploys it to break into your online infrastructure.
 If successful, the individual will be able to gain access to your system and - once inside – will be able to make any changes or adjustments that they need.

-For many, the simplest way to protect your data is by implementing a software-based solution that enables the following:
+For many, the simplest way to gain protection against brute force attacks and to protect your data is by implementing a software-based solution that enables the following:

 This is a safe, centralised set of login credentials that can be used on a range of set platforms.
 This can help increase productivity and security, reducing the need for multiple passwords and putting in place a strong, fit-for-purpose, and secure password protocol.
 This also makes the process easier for administrators who may struggle to deal with multiple user accounts.

 This allows clients and employees to authenticate themselves by using a social media account.
 This prevents the creation of a new ID and – provided the account is also securely protected – can be effective in providing another layer of control.

 For a more comprehensive solution, the deployment of additional multifactor authentication protocols (sometimes called 2FA) is recommended.
 These can be added to provide an additional layer of control and protection against brute force attacks while also ensuring there are no obstacles preventing your employees or clients from accessing their information.
 This can also help protect against other intrusion methods such as phishing and even involve a tangible, real world element such as key fob or Near Field Communication (NFC) tag to make it harder to crack.